 #2 - Front Goblet Squat with Weight

 When adding weight to your squat, start light, consider adding a weight that you can complete at least 10 reps with to help prevent injury.
 Keep in mind that when you add a weight you are using more muscles in the upper body as well as the lower body so be sure you are balanced before squatting.
-You can order kettlebells or dumbbells from Amazon or buy them at Target.
+You can order kettlebells or dumbbells from Amazon.
 I suggest starting with a 15 lb weight and see how that goes.
 Add weight if and when that feels very doable.
 You want your weight to feel a little challenging after you get the hang of the movement.

 - Hold the weight (kettlebell or dumbbell) close to your upper chest like you are holding a large goblet.